JereKuusela/valheim-expand_world/README.md

 Changes only apply to unexplored areas.
 Upgrade World mod can be used to reset areas.

-- prefab: Identifier of the object.
+- prefab: Identifier of the object or name of blueprint file.
 - enabled (default: `false`): Quick way to disable this entry.
 - min (default: `1`): Minimum amount (of groups) to be placed.
 - max (default: `1`): Maximum amount (of groups) to be placed.
 If less than 1, has only a chance to appear.